pingcap/docs/develop/dev-guide-prepared-statement.md

 ---
-title: Prepared Statement
+title: Prepared Statements
-summary: This page describes the TiDB prepared statement function.
+summary: Learn about how to use the TiDB prepared statements.
 ---

-# Prepared Statement
+# Prepared Statements

-[Prepared statement](/common/sql-statements/sql-statement-prepare.md) is a statement that templates multiple SQL statements with only different parameters.
+A [prepared statement](/common/sql-statements/sql-statement-prepare.md) templatizes multiple SQL statements in which only parameters are different.
 It separates the SQL statements from the parameters.
-We can use it to improve our SQL statements:
+You can use it to improve the following aspects of SQL statements:

 - **Security**: Because parameters and statements are separated, the risk of [SQL injection](https://en.wikipedia.org/wiki/SQL_injection) attacks is avoided.
-- **Performance**: Because the statement is pre-parsed on the TiDB server-side, only parameters need to be passed for subsequent execution, saving the cost of complete SQL parse, splicing SQL statement strings, and network transmission.
+- **Performance**: Because the statement is parsed in advance on the TiDB server, only parameters are passed for subsequent executions, saving the cost of parsing the entire SQL statements, splicing SQL statement strings, and network transmission.

-In most applications, SQL statements can be enumerated, and a limited number of SQL statements can be used to complete data queries for the entire application, so using prepared statement is one of the best practices.
+In most applications, SQL statements can be enumerated.
+You can use a limited number of SQL statements to complete data queries for the entire application.
+So using a prepared statement is a best practice.

-## SQL Syntax
+## SQL syntax

-This section describes the SQL syntax for creating, running and deleting prepared statements.
+This section describes the SQL syntax for creating, running and deleting a prepared statement.

-### Create prepared statement
+### Create a prepared statement

 {{< copyable "sql" >}}